PROJECT OVERVIEW

 Settings - Accounting

-The feature enhancement had a substantial impact as evidenced by success metrics, and customer feedback.
+The feature enhancement delivered a strong impact, evidenced by key metrics and user feedback.

 35,000+